zuplo/docs/docs/guides/github-source-control.md

 title: GitHub Integration
 ---

-GitHub can integrate with Source Control providers like GitHub, BitBucket and GitLab.
-GitHub is our primary option but contact us if you use BitBucket, GitLab and we can get you set up.
+Zuplo can integrate with Source Control providers like GitHub, BitBucket and GitLab.
+GitHub is our primary option - BitBucket and GitLab (including private instances) are available on an enterprise plan.

 In this article we'll talk about GitHub integration - which has numerous benefits, including: